mchow01/mchow01.github.io/_posts/2025-03-08-password-cracking.md

 categories: education security
 ---

-Each time I teach my Security class, I give a month-long lab to crack as many passwords as possible.
+Each semester in my Security class, I give a month-long lab to crack as many passwords as possible.
 For this spring's contest (opened on February 11th), I used two different hash types: MD5 and SHA-512.
 The contest closed on March 7th at 11:59 PM PDT.
 The password hashes (16 total):

 <pre>
 sisterbear:$1$ApfSxfFO$FknsTo4Mlv3nO82.ilT0q1:1001:1001:,,,:/home/sisterbear:/bin/bash